 Private or domestic arrangement

 An agreement between family and friends that involves no payment.
 These arrangements are not regarded as child-related work.
-The Check does not regulate private or domestic arrangements.
+The Check does not apply to private or domestic arrangements.

 Bodies that regulate certain professions, like the Victorian Institute of Teaching.
-When assessing an applicant or a cardholder, the department can consider professional conduct reports by the bodies named in the Act in addition to criminal records.
+When assessing an applicant or a cardholder, the department can consider professional conduct determinations and findings by the bodies named in the Act in addition to criminal records.
 For details, see What is checked.

 See 'Professional bodies' above.